StellaMighty/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod -R +X .
-This adds execute permission to all subdirectories of the current directory mkdir -m 751 my_dir   This creates a directoryin a parent directory chgrp school hello   this changes the group owner to school for the file hello chown vincent.staff . changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
+This adds execute permission to all subdirectories of the current directory mkdir -m 751 my_dir   This creates a directoryin a parent directory chgrp school hello   this changes the group owner to school for the file hello chown vincent:staff *    changes the owner to vincent and the group owner to staff for all the files and directories in the working directory. chown -h vincent:staff _hello   script that changes the owner and the group owner of _hello to vincent and staff respectively.